Location:

 - Gooding & Company: Their auction listing from Pebble Beach, 2014 marks the sale.

-- UltimateCarPage: A little specification support for the Super Sport platform.
+- UltimateCarPage: A little specification support for the Super Sport platform, by Wouter Melissen, February 25, 2015.

 - Wikipedia: Good overview of the 6C family.